 1.The new taxonomy must be created in its own namespace in order to distinguish it from other taxonomies.
 If the new taxonomy is to extend an existing one, the existing taxonomy must be imported into the new taxonomy.

 2.New concepts (elements) are defined in the new taxonomy.

 3.Relationship files (or linkbases) are created to contain the definition, presentation, calculation, label, and reference relationships of the new taxonomy.

 4.Relationships for the new taxonomy must be built from scratch.

 In the description above, we have used the term taxonomy to denote the entire taxonomy, which comprises several files: the concept definitions files and the relationship files.
 (See the section Taxonomy Document Files for a description of the various files that comprise a taxonomy.)

 Using XBRL View

 In the sections that follow, we describe how to use the features of XBRL View to create and edit taxonomies.
-Starting with the section, Creating a New Taxonomy, we provide instructions, at the end of each section, for creating your own taxonomy.
-The instructions in each successive section build upon the work of previous sections.
+Starting with the section, Creating a New Taxonomy, we also provide instructions, at the end of each section, for creating your own taxonomy.
+The instructions in each successive section build on the work of previous sections.
 By the time you reach the section Creating Relationships: Part 1, you will have become familiar with XBRL View and be able to use it confidently.

-The taxonomy you will be creating leads, with additional work, to the taxonomy supplied with XMLSpy (Nanonull.xsd) and which is located in the folder C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2020\Examples\XBRLExamples\Nanonull.
+The taxonomy you will be creating leads, with additional work, to the taxonomy supplied with XMLSpy (Nanonull.xsd) and which is located in the folder C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2023\Examples\XBRLExamples\Nanonull.
 (Note that the main taxonomy file always has the extension .xsd.
 The file extension .xbrl is used for XBRL instance files and not for taxonomy files.)